merge-api/merge-ats-java/docs/JobsApi.md

 <a name="jobsRetrieve"></a>
 # **jobsRetrieve**
-> Job jobsRetrieve(xAccountToken, id, expand, includeRemoteData)
+> Job jobsRetrieve(xAccountToken, id, includeRemoteData)